msakai/resume/resume.md

-  were pioneering work in the field of formal semantics of natural languages, and showed that natural languages (like English) and formal languages (like programming languages) can be treated in the similar way.
-I implemented his theory in interactive environment.
+  were pioneering work in the field of formal semantics of natural languages, and showed that natural languages (like English) and formal languages (like programming languages) can be treated in a similar way.
+I implemented his theory in an interactive environment.

   * http://hackage.haskell.org/package/PTQ
   * https://github.com/msakai/ptq